reddit-economics/economics-wiki/faq_methods.md

 Second, economics does not equal macroeconomics.
 Macro is a subset of economics, and macroeconomic forecasting is a subset of macroeconomics.
 Judging the validity of an entire discipline for the perceived failure of a sub-sub-discipline is illogical.
 The vast majority of economists are not macroeconomic forecasters; in addition, it’s not even the average *macro*-economist’s job to predict recessions.

 Third, some economists did see a crisis on the horizon.
-This includes Janet Yellen, current chair of the Federal Reserve.
+This includes Janet Yellen, former chair of the Federal Reserve.
 Regardless, just as seismologists have learned from Tohoku, macroeconomists have learned from the Crisis.

 ####**Are there laws of economics?**